-Kyu Furukawa Gardens is a short subway ride from Korakuen Garden and it is worthwhile seeing both gardens in the same day as well as trying to squeeze in nearby Rikugien Gardens as well.
+Kyu Furukawa Gardens are a short subway ride from Korakuen Garden and it is worthwhile seeing both gardens in the same day as well as trying to squeeze in nearby Rikugien Gardens as well.

 Originally the property and grounds belonged to Mutsu Munemitsu, a colorful Meiji-era politician, who allied himself with Saigo Takamori in the Satsuma Rebellion of 1877, was subsequently imprisoned but was later rehabilitated and became Japan's foreign minister.